alexkolo/strategic-ai/en/services_main.md

 - You **can't get a clear answer on project timelines and final costs**, making it impossible to budget effectively.
 - You fear **choosing the wrong software vendor or development path**, locking you into a costly, underperforming solution.

-Investing without clear answers isn't a strategy—it's a gamble. **We replace that gamble with certainty.**
+Investing without clear answers isn't a strategy - it's a gamble. **We replace that gamble with certainty.**

 ---